messagewith/web-application/README.md

   Messagewith server written in nest.js

-  ⚠️ This package is no longer being developed, server has been moved to [here](https://github.com/messagewith/server). ⚠️
+  ⚠️ This package is no longer being developed, server has been moved [here](https://github.com/messagewith/server). ⚠️

 ## Some preliminary graphics